Skip to content

 Hyperkalemia

 Hyperkalemia, high blood potassium, is usually caused by an acute kidney disease.
-High potassium levels make the heart susceptible dysfunction and cause muscle weakness.
+High levels make the heart susceptible dysfunction and cause muscle weakness.

 Low potassium